Daniel Jacobus Elardus Erasmus: Career

-First Boer War 1880-1881 and afterwards
+First Boer War (1880-1881)

-Daniel Erasmus took part in the Battle of Bronkhorstspruit of 20 December 1880 during the First Boer War (1880-1881) and besieged the British garrison in Pretoria, blocking three outbreaks.
-After the restoration of the independence of the South African Republic (ZAR), Erasmus became a member of the Volksraad and Commander of the Pretoria Commando, fighting in the Malaboch War (1894) and the campaign against Bantu chief M'pefu (Mpefu, Mphephu) of the Venda people (Magato War, 1898).
+Daniel Erasmus took part in the Battle of Bronkhorstspruit of 20 December 1880 during the First Boer War and besieged the British garrison in Pretoria, blocking three outbreaks.
+Following the restoration of the independence of the South African Republic (ZAR), Erasmus became a member of the Volksraad and Commander of the Pretoria Commando, fighting in the Malaboch War (1894) and the campaign against Venda chieftain, Mpefu in the Magato War in 1898.

 Second Boer War 1899-1902

 At a general Boer council of war on 11 October 1899 at Zandspruit/Sandspruit, just over the border of Natal Colony east of Newcastle and south of Utrecht, Erasmus was nominated Assistent Kommandant Generaal, second in command to Transvaal Commander-in-chief Piet Joubert.
 General Erasmus fought many battles against the British with his Pretoria Commando, for instance the Battle of Talana Hill (20 October 1899), the Battle of Rietfontein (24 October 1899), and the Siege of Ladysmith.
 Later on General Erasmus was head of the military court (Militaire Hof) for the districts of Heidelberg, Pretoria, Middelburg and Bethal.
 After the British occupation of the state capitals Bloemfontein (13 March 1900) and Pretoria (5 June 1900) Erasmus continued to fight.

 In the end he was captured by troops of General Bruce Hamilton from Ermelo on 3 January 1902, not far from Amsterdam near the border with Swaziland.
 Erasmus was transferred to a prisoner of war camp at Saint Helena, where he remained for five months until his release as a consequence of the peace Treaty of Vereeniging signed on 31 May 1902.